amplication/docs/docs/how-to/deploy-to-aws-ecs.md

 ## 2. Pre-requisites - Plugin settings

 In addition to the manual configuration above, we need to configure the plugins settings to make sure that the different plugins for Amazon Web Services work together.
+To get started with configuration of the plugins, they need to be installed first.
+Go to the plugin overview for the service that you want to deploy to AWS ECS, and install:

+- Provisioning Terraform AWS Core
+- Provisioning Terraform AWS Repository ECR
+- Provisioning Terraform AWS Database RDS
+- Provisioning Terraform AWS Deployment ECS
+- Deployment Github Actions AWS ECS

-### Step 2.1: Configuration of the 'Provisioning Terraform AWS Core'
+### Step 2.1: Configuration of the 'Provisioning Terraform AWS Core' plugin

 ```json title="provisioning-terraform-aws-core/settings" showLineNumbers
 {